michaelranaldo/Payara-Server-Documentation/documentation/extended-documentation/notification-service/notifiers/log-notifier.md

 # Log Notifier
+The log notifier is the only notifier which is enabled by default when the notification service is activated.

 The default output for the log notifier is the configured instance log file, which is either the `server.log` file or `cluster.log` file, depending on the instance configuration.

-More details on Payara Logging can be found [on the logging page](/documentation/core-documentation/logging/logging.md).
-The log notifier is the only notifier which is enabled by default when the notification service is activated.
+The log notifier only handles the output of notifications from the notification service sent to the log and is not responsible for any other log output - more details on Payara Server logging can be found [on the logging page](/documentation/core-documentation/logging/logging.md).

 ## Configuration

-By default, the log notifier will receive notifications from the [notification service](/documentation/extended-documentation/notification-service/notification-service.md) and outputs them to the configured logs when activated.
+By default, the log notifier will receive notifications from the [notification service](/documentation/extended-documentation/notification-service/notification-service.md) and output them to the configured logs when activated.

 ### Payara Configuration

-The log notifier is, by default, disabled on startup.
-However, as the default notifier it is enabled when the [notification service](/documentation/extended-documentation/notification-service/notification-service.md) is enabled.
+The log notifier is, by default, disabled on new domains.

+The [notification service](/documentation/extended-documentation/notification-service/notification-service.md) will automatically enable the log notifier when activated - the log notifier will not work without the notification service.

 To enable the log notifier specifically, run the command:

 ```Shell
 asadmin notification-log-configure --enabled=true --dynamic=true
 ```

+More details on specific commands for the notification service can be found on the [notification service page](/documentation/extended-documentation/notification-service/notification-service.md).

 ## Log Configuration